Checkmarx/kics/docs/configuration-file.md

 kics scan
 ```

-**Note**: If more than one path is given, KICS will warn that `--config` must be used to explicit decide
+**Note**: If more than one path is given, KICS will warn that `--config` must be used to explicit decide.
-which config file should be used and will not load any configuration file as code.

 #### Environment variables
 KICS also accepts environment variables to fill flags values.
 To use it you just need to have the flag with a `KICS_` prefix.
 For example: